 Many people prefer to grow pole beans over bush beans due to the fact that pole beans will produce longer.
-But pole beans do require a little more effort than bush beans because they must be staked up.
+Pole beans do require a little more effort than bush beans though because they must be staked up.
 Learning how to stake pole beans is easy.
 Let’s look a a few techniques.

-When using poles as pole bean supports, you will want the pole to be 6 to 8 feet tall.
+When using poles as pole bean supports, you’ll want the pole to be 6 to 8 feet (2-2.5 m.) tall.
 The pole should be rough to help the bean grow up the pole.

 When planting pole beans to grow on a pole, plant them in hills and place the pole in the center of the planting.

 A bean plant teepee is another popular option for how to stake pole beans.
 A bean plant teepee is typically made of bamboo, but can be made of any thin long supports, like dowel rods or poles.
 To make a bean plant teepee, you will take three to four, 5 to 6 foot (1.5-2 m.) lengths of the chosen support and tie them together at one end.
 The untied ends are then spread out a few feet (1 m.) apart on the ground.

 The end result is pole bean supports that look very similar to the frame for a Native American teepee.
 When planting beans on a bean plant teepee, plant one or two seeds at the base of each stick.